Phonics Foundations · India

 India policy context: NEP 2020 and the ASER reading crisis

-ASER 2023 surveyed over 34,000 students across India.
-The reading crisis it documents is not a failure of student ability — it is a failure of early reading instruction.
+ASER's annual surveys sample hundreds of thousands of children across rural India each year.
+The reading crisis they document is not a failure of student ability — it is a failure of early reading instruction.
 Most Indian schools still teach English through memorisation and rote repetition, without a systematic phonics programme.

 The National Education Policy 2020 (NEP 2020) directly addresses this.
 NEP 2020 mandates foundational literacy and numeracy as the highest priority of the school system, with a specific goal of achieving universal basic literacy by Class 3.
 The policy endorses systematic, explicit phonics instruction as part of early language education — a significant shift from India's traditional sight-word approach.